agarret7/GenSlam/README.md

-# Object-based SLAM, from a Probabilistic Programming Language Perspective
+# Object-based Bayesian SLAM

 ## Desiderata
-   - implementable with a decent laptop and a camera
-   - opinionated, all components implemented in Gen where possible
+   - Bayesian, and in particular implemented in a probabilistic programming language

 ## Setup
 1. Clone the repo